kentcdodds/airtable-netlify-short-urls/README.md

 Now, go get CloudFlare setup with your custom domain to prevent your function from being called more than airtable's rate limiting can handle.

+If you're not using CloudFlare, then set `ENABLE_CACHE` to `true` so you can get some caching from Netlify.
+That always seemed to not work very well for me though (which is one reason I use CloudFlare instead) so good luck.